navtech-io/Simpleflow/docs/simpleflow-script-reference/simpleflow-script-reference.md

     message "No error"

 ```
-when you use `set` to update a variable and you want to catch the error as well, if error is occurred then you don't need declare err2 using `let` as you declare to capture regular value.
+When you use `set` to update a variable and you want to catch the error as well, if an error occurs then you don't need declare the error variable using `let` as you declare to capture regular value.